ouyangzhaode/Fake_News_Detection/README.md

 # Fake News Detection
-## Including cleaning, batch translation, database design, and machine learning fake news detection
+## Using Sklearn and Tensorflow to compare different algorisms to identify fake news